 Step 8: Supply additional information for this job or transaction.

-Address different topics on the blanket line after the words’ Comments or Special Instructions.’
+In other words, address different topics on the blanket line after the words’ Comments or Special Instructions.’

 How to Use Your Tree Removal Invoice